 While those on the market may be able to detect body temperature, the constant heating and cooling that’s a part of how our devices function can make accuracy an issue.
 You might want to stick with standard thermometers until technology catches up.

-The Mayo Clinic advises that adults call a doctor if your temperature reaches 103°F or higher, but you shouldn’t be afraid to call for help for lower temperatures if you’re uncomfortable.
-You can let a nurse or other medical professional gauge other symptoms to determine whether you need to go in.
+The Mayo Clinic advises that adults call a doctor if your temperature reaches 103°F or higher, but you shouldn’t be afraid to call for or more information if you’re uncomfortable.
+Let a nurse or other medical professional gauge other symptoms to determine whether you need to go in.

 If you’re the parent of a child with a fever, call your pediatrician at any point if you’re worried.
 An elevated temperature can indicate infection.
 And many offices support walking you through the situation to determine whether an office visit is necessary.